 Most people think about travel insurance when booking their vacations.
-After all, it’s good to have security in case of the unexpected -- right?
-So that's why the "trip protection” or similar add-ons can seem like a good deal.
-Why wouldn’t you pay a little extra, if that small investment gets you money back in case of cancellation?
+After all, it’s good to have security in case of the unexpected, right?
+That’s why “trip protection” or similar add-ons can seem like a good deal.
+Why wouldn’t you pay a little extra if that small investment gets you money back in case of cancellation?

 But it isn’t that simple.
-Certainly, that add-on offered by an online booking site can be a great option for some travellers.
-But it can fall short of offering you full security against potential mishaps.
-Here’s a primer on what different policies offer and where you can buy the coverage that's right for you.
+Indeed, that add-on offered by an online booking site can be an excellent option for some travellers.
+But it can fall short of providing you with complete security against potential mishaps.
+Here’s a primer on what different policies offer and where you can buy the right coverage.

 This type of policy offers much more security than “trip protection.”
 It is usually purchased separately from your accommodation and flight.
 You can claim for flight, hotel and travel expenses when you must cancel your trip before leaving.
 You can get coverage for a host of cancellation reasons, from illness or job loss to visa denial or government travel advisories.